Knitschi/CPFCMake/documentation/APIDocModules.rst

   :ref:`CotireQtIncompatibility`

-The function can be used like shown below before calling :ref:`cpfAddCppPackage`.
+The function can be used like shown below before calling :ref:`cpfAddCppPackageComponent`.

 .. code-block:: cmake